+A classic recipe for wonderfully tender grill smoked barbecued chicken with a piquant dry rub.
 This post is sponsored by Mirassou Winery.
 Thanks for supporting the brands that make Brooklyn Supper possible.
+Jump to recipe.

 Late summer entertaining is tricky business.
 Storms and swelter threaten, while all manner of insects plot in the shadows.
 I keep at it, though, because most of the threats to a summer party also bring a little summer magic.
 A booming storm might roll through, but won’t last long and leaves behind a rich aroma and a little respite from the sun.
 The searing heat of a hot summer day gives way to a sultry evening.
 Come winter, we’ll cozy up in our little house with friends and family, but summer is the time to take in the flowers and the sky.

 The best way to beat the challenges of summer is to keep things simple.
 After a few parties spent waiting out the rain or watching the buttercream frosting sliding off a cake, I’ve learned to focus on easy, reliable recipes that free me up to actually spend time with my guests while (mostly) averting unexpected kitchen disasters.
 For a recent barbecue with friends, I put together an easygoing menu featuring spicy grill smoked barbecued chicken and simple sides – long simmered collard greens, an effortless cucumber and tomato salad, and grilled corn on the cob with butter, herbs, and lots of pepper.